 Victorian Travel Permit Scheme

-From 6pm on Monday, 11 January 2021 you will need to apply for a permit to enter Victoria from anywhere in Australia.
+You need to apply for a permit to enter Victoria from anywhere in Australia and New Zealand.

 The permit system is for travellers and residents that live in Victoria who are returning home.

-Victoria will categorise other parts of Australia as green, orange or red, depending on the coronavirus risk in that area.
+Victoria categorises other parts of Australia and New Zealand as green, orange or red, depending on the coronavirus risk in that area.

 To apply for a permit, you will need to provide details about where you are coming from and traveling to.